Bright and photostable single-photon emitter in silicon carbide: Introduction

 \subsection{Photoluminescence Intensity}

 We studied the polarization absorption and emission properties by exciting the emitters with linearly polarized light.
-Fig. \ref{Int}(c) shows a polar plot of the excitation polarization-dependent PL intensity (without background subtraction) of E$_1$ fitted with a quadratic sinusoidal fit function, $\sin^2(\theta+\phi)$ consisting of an angular parameter $\theta$, representing the rotation of the linear polarization of the pump laser, and $\phi$, the orientation of the emitter, relative to an arbitrary axis.
-The histogram in Fig. \ref{SpecCold}(b) summarizes these polarization measurements repeated for more than 20 emitters, which reveals only two linear polarization states defined as $\phi_1=45^{\circ}$ and $\phi_2=135^{\circ}$.
+The excitation and emission polarization are individually measured and evaluated.
+The measurement method is further explained in Supplement 1.
+The emitters reveal parallel excitation and emission polarization.
+The collected data are fitted to $\sin^2(\theta+\phi)$, consisting of an angular parameter $\theta$, representing the rotation of the linear polarization of the pump laser, and $\phi$, the orientation of the emitter, relative to an arbitrary axis in the basal plane.
+Fig.~\ref{Int}(c) shows a polar plot of the excitation-polarization-dependent PL intensity (without background subtraction) of E$_1$.
+The histogram in Fig.~\ref{SpecCold}(b) summarizes these polarization measurements repeated for more than 20 emitters, which reveals only two linear polarization states, defined as $\phi_1=45^{\circ}$ and $\phi_2=135^{\circ}$.

-A comparison between the obtained count rates with parallel and orthogonal, linear laser excitation relative to the emitter polarization, hence the minimum and maximum count rates in the polar plot in Fig. \ref{Int}(c), reveals that all emitters are almost perfectly situated in a parallel plane to the sample surface, the basal plane.
-More advanced measurements and calculations of the spatial orientation, further explained in Supplement 1, support that the emitters polarization is almost in parallel to the basal plane, which are the orthogonal planes to the c-axis, indicated in Fig. \ref{Figure1}(a).
+A comparison between the obtained count rates with parallel and orthogonal linear laser excitation relative to the emitter polarization, and hence the minimum and maximum count rates in the polar plot in Fig.~\ref{Int}(c), reveals that all emitters are almost perfectly situated in a plane parallel to the sample surface, called the basal plane.
+More advanced measurements and calculations of the spatial orientation, elaborated in Supplement 1, support that the emitter's polarization is almost parallel to the basal plane, which is the orthogonal plane to the \textit{c} axis, indicated in Fig.~\ref{Figure1}(a).

 We next studied the maximum emission rates of E$_1$ and E$_3$ with optimized excitation polarization.
-Fig. \ref{Int}(d) shows the saturation behavior of both emitters and the associated background based on second-order autocorrelation histograms.
-The $g^2(0)$ based background measurements reveal single photon characteristics for both emitters up to excitation powers of 1$~$mW.
-To optimize the photon collection efficiency, these measurements were performed on a different confocal setup (Nikon, oil immersion, 1.3$~$NA, dichroic filter with cut-off wavelength of 552$~$nm, 560$~$nm longpass filter).
+Fig.~\ref{Int}(d) shows the saturation behavior of both emitters and the associated background based on second-order autocorrelation histograms.
+The $g^2(0)$-based background measurements reveal single-photon characteristics for both emitters up to excitation powers of $\sim$1$~$mW.
+To optimize the photon collection efficiency, these measurements were performed on a different confocal setup (Nikon, oil immersion, 1.3$~$NA, dichroic filter with cutoff wavelength of 552$~$nm, 560$~$nm longpass filter).
 The emission was equally distributed between two APDs to avoid saturation of the detectors.